mdsol/hale/README.md

 ### pattern
 The "pattern" property is OPTIONAL.

-Pettern specifies the PCRE regular expression that a string must conform to.
+Pattern specifies the PCRE regular expression that a string must conform to.

 ### multi
 The "multi" property is OPTIONAL.

-Muli is a boolean that specifies whether or not more than one of an item is allowed.  (i.e. ?name=foo&name=bar)
+Multi is a boolean that specifies whether or not more than one of an item is allowed.  (i.e. ?name=foo&name=bar)

 ### required
 The "required" property is OPTIONAL.